michalrzak/auditory-intention-decoding/README.md

 If you are using a popular distro, chances are `wxPython` provides pre-built wheels for it which can be used instead of the `PyPi` wheels.
 For this check whether <https://extras.wxpython.org/wxPython4/extras/linux/gtk3/> contains your distro.
-If yes you can run the following commands from the root of the repository to install `wxPython`:
+If yes, you can run the following commands from the root of the repository to install `wxPython`:

 ```
 source .venv/bin/activate